jgarciatorres1/MIST4610/README.md

 Query 5 allows the Tennis Club to make sure their members are paying for the equipment they are using.
 If there are members with a pending payment status they can send them a friendly reminder that they still have a pending invoice.

-6. Query 6 allows us to see the feedback
+6. Query 6 allows us to identify members who have submitted "Bug Report" feedback but have done so infrequently (less than 3 times).
 <img width="794" alt="image" src="https://github.com/jgarciatorres1/MIST4610Project1/assets/100004680/f289e369-4d4a-4a73-819f-dbe16fe60803">

+This information can be useful for tracking and addressing software issues or for communication and follow-up with members who may have encountered bugs in the system.

 7. Query 7 reports the combined rental equipment fee by a members who possesss a guest pass and falls within the age range of 50 to 75.